benjymous/annotations/sandman/sandman.24.md

     of trickery.
 He was a cunning negotiator with a talent for technicalities.
     He was sort of the Norse equivalent of a lawyer, no doubt the reason they tied him down in a pit dripping acidic venom on him." --Martin Terman

+    Kull29@aol.com for the bit about the Lords of Order and Chaos!
+	Ralf Hildebrandt added more details